VARIS: The Automated Support Bot

 Once you have checked out, you will be taken to a download page where you can download your products.
 It is suggested that you print this page out as well, as it contains your activation code(s).
 You will also receive an e-mail invoice with the same information.

-VSCO 2 Pro and Go users will be taken to the access portal.
+VSCO 2 Standard users will be taken to the access portal.
 Follow the link and enter the "serial number" and other information as shown.
 Be sure to read all instructions carefully and follow the installation video for more details.

 APPLYING DISCOUNT CODES